 - No price markup on products

 TeePublic is a marketplace where designers showcase their work on apparel and other print products.
 It has the second-highest organic traffic after Redbubble.
-That means it does a decent job at driving potential customers to their marketplace.
+That means it does a decent job at driving potential customers to its marketplace.

 TeePublic is well known for the easiest design upload process among all print-on-demand platforms.

 It also gives customers the option to hire a designer, so if anyone’s browsing TeePublic and likes your style, they can hire you for design gigs.

 One thing that sets TeePublic apart from the rest is fixed royalties for your work—you can’t set the price for your own products.
 As bad as it sounds, it automatically saves you from your work being copied.

 Best for: Designers and artists looking for creative ways to showcase their work.